featbit/featbit-docs-practice/pages/original-articles/microsoft-feature-management-custom-feature-provider.md

 So we need to let Microsoft.FeatureManagement library to be used with other feature flag providers.
 In this article, I will show you how to create a custom feature provider for Microsoft.FeatureManagement library.

-## Three ways to implement a custom feature provider
+## Three methods to implement a custom feature provider

-There are 3 ways to create a custom feature provider for Microsoft.FeatureManagement library:
+There are 3 methods to create a custom feature provider for Microsoft.FeatureManagement library:

 1. Using existing json configuration format, and use built-in feature filter.
 You need to convert 3rd party feature flag configuration format to Microsoft.FeatureManagement configuration format.
 2. Using IFeatureFilter or IContextualFeatureFilter, and use custom feature flag configuration format.
 You keep the feature flag code in the application, but it's totally a new feature flag service.